-I must say I was rather impressed by the centre.
+I must say I was rather impressed by Giraffe Centre.
 It’s very well maintained and I love that they played and still play a major role in conservation.
 The only bummer was that the giraffes took forever to come to the platforms.
 They were straight up just ignoring us.
 Literally.

-Resident Children (3-12yrs) shs 200 *free for children below 3 years
+Resident Children (3-12yrs) Kshs 200 *free for children below 3 years

-Non Resident Children shs 750 *free for children below 3 years
+Non-Resident Children Kshs 750 *free for children below 3 years

 *Carry a valid ID card with you.

-If you can, check it out.
+If you can, check the Giraffe Centre out.
 It’s perfect for a day trip and a great start to your Kenyan safari.

 Catch up on previous posts here.